ginvoicing/yii2-jwt/README.md

 ### REST authentication

-Configure the `authenticator` behavior in controller.
+Configure the `authenticator` behavior in the controller.

     class ExampleController extends Controller
     {